 Indeed, I struggle whether to focus on nature at all—Japanese cities are an ecosystem all their own, after all.
 If you know you want to take a trip to Japan, but you’re just not sure where or what Japan tourist attractions you should focus on, you’re in the right place.

 NOTE: Covid-19 is having a significant impact on travel to Japan, which I expect to continue for much of the rest of 2021.
-Click here to learn more about visiting Japan this year, or click here if you think you may simply wait until 2022 (or later).
+Click here to learn more about visiting Japan next year, or click here if you think you may simply wait until 2023 (or later).

 Must-See Japan vs. Japan Off the Beaten Path